-A debt is disputed when some element of the contract or agreement between the parties is unclear.
+- A debt is disputed when some element of the contract or agreement between the parties is unclear.
 One party may deny that it has any responsibility for the debt at all.
-The borrower may dispute the balance because he hasn’t gotten credit for payments he’s made.
+The borrower may dispute the balance because they haven't gotten credit for payments they have made.

 Examples of Liquidated and Unliquidated Debt

-Here are some examples of liquidated and unliquidated debt.
 Debt can arise from many sources.
-For our purposes, let's consider torts, which are civil wrongs that cause damage to others or the property of others.
-We'll also look at debt that arises from contract.
+For our purposes, let's consider torts, which are civil wrongs that cause damage to others or the property of others, and a contractual debt example.

 Liquidated Tort Debt

-The Car Accident, Part 1: During rush hour one afternoon, someone rear ended you, and you rear ended the car in front of you.
+During rush hour one afternoon, you rear-ended the car in front of you.
 The driver ahead had to be taken to the hospital.
 After treatment and getting an estimate on fixing his car, the driver was out $4,379.
 He knows exactly how much because he’s got the bills and the estimate to prove it.
 Unless you have some reason to dispute the amount, the $4,379 is a liquidated debt.

-The Car Accident, Part 3: So, instead of coming to an agreement with the driver, let’s say you dispute either how much you owe, or whether you’re even liable for the accident (after all, someone rear ended you first.)
-The injured driver takes you to court and the judge or the jury finds that: 1.
-You caused the driver’s injuries, and 2.
-You owe the driver driver $50,000.
+Instead of coming to an agreement with the driver, though, let’s say you dispute either how much you owe or whether you’re even liable for the accident.
+The injured driver takes you to court and the judge or the jury finds that you caused the driver’s injuries, thus ruling and you owe the driver $50,000.
 Because the court enters a judgment for a sum certain, the debt you owe is liquidated.

 Liquidated Contractual Debt

-Consider what happens when you lose your job and can’t make the payments anymore.
+Consider what would happen if you lose your job and can’t make the payments anymore.
 The lender repossesses your car and puts it up for sale.
-If the lender doesn’t get enough from the sale to pay off your debt, you’ll be liable for the difference that remains—the deficiency.
+If the lender doesn’t get enough from the sale to pay off your debt, you’ll be liable for the difference that remains.
 Until the car is sold, the debt is unliquidated because neither you nor the lender knows how much you’ll end up owing.
 There’s also a contingency in there.
 It’s possible, although highly unlikely, that the sale will bring in enough to pay the loan in full.
-So, the contingency is whether or not the sale pays off the loan.
+Either way, the debt can't be liquidated until the car is sold.